moderndatacompany/dataos.info/docs/products/data_product/templates/sales_360.md

 ### **Define entities and schema**

-For our use case, we define the following entities: Customer, Product, Transaction, and Channel.
+For our use case, we define the following entities: Customer, Product, Transaction, Order and Channel.

 ### **Data Understanding and Exploration**

-In the design phase of a data product, we define the scope and structure of the data product and plan its development.
 To plan things in the design phase, we need to first look up at the various  data that is going to be integrated and will be making `Sales360` data product.

-For this project, we aim to create a Sales 360 data product that will integrate various tables from multiple sources.
-These sources must be connected to DataOS using Depot.
+For this project, we aim to create a Sales 360 data product that will integrate various tables from BigQuery sources.
+These sources must be connected to DataOS using [Depot](/resources/depot).

-For example, here the source is bigquery warehouse.

-#### **Create a Depot**
+**Create a Depot**

 Creating a bigquery depot with json file of the credentails of the client's warehouse.

 <details>